digigaia/kudu/ARCHITECTURE.md

    - <https://github.com/uuid-rs/uuid/issues/557>
    - <https://github.com/serde-rs/bytes>
    - serde-related crates: `serde_arrays`, `serde_with`
-- we couldn't find how to serialize the sequence length as a `VarUint32` instead of `usize`
+- serializing checksum types (ie: fixed-size arrays) would always serialize the length first, which we don't want, unless we use `serialize_bytes()` but it was already re-purposed (see previous point)
+- deserializing variable-length fields (eg: `VarUint32`) proved impossible
+- deserializing fixed-length arrays proved impossible too

-On top of that, there was some *hacks* to try to serialize data to a binary stream.
+On top of that, there were some *hacks* to try to serialize data to a binary stream that made the rest of the code work but be sub-optimal.

 The conclusion of this is that we use our own `BinarySerializable` trait in order to serialize structs to a binary stream.